The Gauss--skizze decomposition is a Goresky-MacPherson stratification: From real curves to stable trees

-Let $c=c(v_0)$ be the number of distinct critical points above $v_0$, with multiplicities $\um=(m_1,\ldots,m_{c})$ and denote these points $(r_1, \ldots , r_c)$ (here the $z_i$'s are distinct).
-So, choose one of the $r_i$ ($1\ne i\ne c$), and call it $r_0$, with multiplicity $m=m_0$.
-First, this is shown via holomorphic surgery and we cannot explicitly write down a universal family in terms of the coefficients $a_i$ of the polynomial $P$.
-However, we do know that there exists such a local universal family and that it is biholomorphically equivalent to the one obtained by completing the polynomial $(z-r_0)^m$ into the generic polynomial in $(z-r_0)$ of degree $m$ near $r_0$ (for instance, see~\cite{V90}, chapter 2, paragraph 3 for more details).
+Consider a small neighborhood of the singular point $z_0$.
+Locally, it can be described as a germ with a singularity at the origin of the following type: $(z_0^m,0)$.
+Regarding the desingularisation of $(z-z_0)^m$, we cannot explicitly write down a universal family in terms of the coefficients $a_i$ of the polynomial $P_0$.
+However, we do know that there {\it exists} such a local universal family and that it is biholomorphically equivalent to the one obtained by completing the polynomial $(z-z_0)^m$ into the generic polynomial in $(z-z_0)$ of degree $m$ near $z_0$ (for instance, see~\cite{V90}, chapter 2, paragraph 3 for more details).
 In other words, let $\ueps=(\eps_1,\ldots, \eps_m)$ be complex numbers with $\vert \eps_i \vert <\eps<\!< 1$ for all $i$ (with some $\eps >0$) and let